ipld/ipld/data-structures/ethereum/chain.md

 type Header struct {
     # Hash of the parent header
     # From this hash we can derive the CID for the parent header, and in this manner
-    # reference backwards to all of the previous blocks
+    # link backwards to all of the previous blocks
     ParentHash ParentReference

     # Hash of the rlp encoded list of uncles
     # From this hash we can derive the CID for the list of the uncles, and in this manner
-    # reference to all of the uncles contained in this block
+    # link to all of the uncles contained in this block
     UnclesHash &Uncles
     Coinbase Address

     # State root hash, references the root node of the state trie
     # From this hash we can derive the CID for the root of the state trie, and in this manner
-    # refence down to all of the state and storage nodes that exist at this block
+    # link down to all of the state and storage nodes that exist at this block
     StateRootHash &StateTrieNode

     # Tx root hash, references the root node of the tx trie
     # From this hash we can derive the CID for the root of the tx trie, and in this manner
-    # reference down to all of the transactions and transaction traces contained in this block
+    # link down to all of the transactions and transaction traces contained in this block
     TxRootHash &TxTrieNode

     # Receipt root hash, references the root node of the receipt trie
     # From this hash we can derive the CID for the root of the receipt trie, and in this manner
-    # reference down to all of the receipts contained in this block
+    # link down to all of the receipts contained in this block
     RctRootHash &ReceiptTrieNode

     Bloom Bloom